 How to Get a Project Manager Job

-If you're looking into how to get a project manager job but have little to no experience, you should first look into entry level positions that allow you to gain the skills needed to be a project manager.
-Positions such as controller, planner, analyst, or coordinator are all titles you should start applying for.
-Look for PM jobs in areas you enjoy — whether that means managing events, building projects, creative campaigns, or anything in between.
+If you're wondering how to get a project manager job with little to no experience, you should first look into entry-level positions that allow you to gain the skills needed to be a project manager.
+Start applying for jobs with titles like controller, planner, analyst, or coordinator.
+Look for PM roles in areas you enjoy, whether that’s managing events, building projects, creative campaigns, or anything in between.

-If you're not a recent college graduate, an entry level position might be a little less appealing to you.
-So here's how to get a job as a project manager if you've already been working for a few years:
+If you're not a recent college graduate, an entry-level position might be a little less appealing to you.
+Here’s how to pivot your career toward project management:

-- First, you need to start looking at your current position in a new light.
+- Start looking at your current position in a new light.
 Every job requires management of something: time, budget, people, etc.

-- You need to recognize those skills you've already mastered in your current job and highlight them in your resume for a potential employer.
+- Recognize the skills you've already mastered in your current job and highlight them for a potential employer in your resume.
 Don't forget to mention how your efforts helped achieve specific goals.

-- Look into certifications and online training courses.
-Get the knowledge you need to prepare for project management certification, land a project management job, and feel confident in your new role with a convenient online course.
-Many are offered by Project Management Institute Registered Education Providers, and are available on demand so you can learn at your own pace.
+- Look into certifications and online training courses to give you the knowledge you need to prepare for project management certification, land a project management job, and feel confident in your new role.
+Seek out a course from a Project Management Institute Registered Education Provider and learn online at your own pace.
 Read 5 Online Project Management Courses for Beginners for a list of options.

-It is a very competitive field, so you must remember that a lot of individuals with experience are wondering how to get a job in project management as well.
+Project management is a very competitive field.
+Remember, many individuals with experience are wondering how to get a job in project management as well.